pretix/pretix-docs/docs/guides/meta/adding-a-guide.md

 ### Creating a pull request for review

 Once you have finished writing the guide, submit a pull request.
-There is more than once way to do this.
+There is more than one way to do this.
 In order to submit a pull request using the GitHub web interface, open your browser.
 Log into your GitHub account.
 Navigate to the `pretix-docs` repository.